MFCA registered breeders screen their breeding stock and carefully select

 parvovirus, canine hepatitis and distemper.
 Once in their new home, puppies should receive a further two vaccinations at the intervals recommended by a veterinarian.

-Puppies must also be regularly wormed and housed in a clean, hygienic environment.
-A crate makes an excellent bed for a puppy and keep your puppy safe in the car.
+Puppies must be regularly wormed and housed in a clean, hygienic environment.
+A crate makes an excellent bed for a puppy and keeps your puppy safe in the car.